Daniel J. Frey

 We humans can adapt.

-We are not relegated to stay in a self-imposed past.
+We are not relegated to staying in a self-imposed past.

 We can grow.